alexgasparyan/filechooser/README.md

 ```

 ## NOTE ##
-* Library uses request codes from 6233 to 6241
+* Library uses request codes from 6233 to 6241 to start activities when choosing file
 * Library uses provider with authority name `{YOUR_PACKAGE_NAME}.fileProvider` (see merged manifest)

 ## More ##